Spark Cash From Capital One Review

-Spark Cash for Business is one of the three cash back rewards business credit cards offered by Capital One.
-With an unlimited 2% cash back on all purchases, Spark Cash offers the highest rewards value, followed by Spark Cash Select at a rate of 1.5% back, and Spark Classic at 1% back.
+Spark® Cash from Capital One® is one of the three cash back rewards business credit cards offered by Capital One.
+With an unlimited 2% cash back on all purchases, Spark Cash promises the highest rewards value, followed by Spark Cash Select at a rate of 1.5% back, and Spark Classic at 1% back.

-Because of its flat rewards rate, Spark Cash for Business is a simple and easy way for businesses to save a little money without dealing with rewards tiers or point values.
-And, at 2% cash back, you’ll be able to save more money than you could with most flat rate cash back business cards.
-However, because Capital One charges a $95 annual fee, some businesses will be able to save more money with a card that doesn’t carry an annual fee, such as Spark Cash Select (read our review).
+Because of its flat rewards rate, Spark Cash is a simple and easy way for businesses to save a little money without dealing with rewards tiers or point values.
+And, at 2% cash back, you’ll be able to save more money than you could with most flat-rate cash back business cards.
+However, because Capital One charges a $95 annual fee, some businesses will be able to save more money with a card that doesn’t carry an annual fee, such as Spark Cash Select.

-Is Capital One Spark Cash the business credit card for you?
-How does it compare to other popular cash back cards?
+Is Spark Cash from Capital One the business credit card for you?
 Read on to find out!

 Table of Contents

 Spark Cash From Capital One At A Glance